hillyleopard133/react-movie-assignment/movies/README.md

 [ List the __additional__ TMDB endpoints used, giving the description and pathname for each one.]

-e.g.
++ List of top rated movies - movie/top_rated
++ List of trending movies over the past day - trending/movie/day
-+ Discover list of movies - discover/movie
++ List of movies currently in cinemas - movie/now_playing
++ Get the credits for a movie - movie/${id}/credits
++ Get recommendations from a movie - movie/${id}/recommendations
-+ Movie details - movie/:id
++ Actor details - person/${id}
-+ Movie genres = /genre/movie/list
++ List of movies featuring a speific actor - person/${id}/movie_credits

 ## Routing.